anufrievroman/vim-angry-reviewer/readme.md

     nnoremap <space>r :AngryReviewer<cr>

-It works without any additional configuration, but you find documentation as:
+It works without any additional configuration, but you can find documentation as:

     :h AngryReviewer